usaid-cs/yesterday-i-learned/random.md

 1. The [american fuzzy lop](https://en.wikipedia.org/wiki/American_fuzzy_lop_%28fuzzer%29) (not to be confused with the rabbit by the name) is a genetic test fuzzer.
 1. Accepting your current employer's counter offer, when you tell them you have an offer elsewhere, [is](https://www.reddit.com/r/programming/comments/4rkoz7/most_programmers_are_underpaid_heres_what_you_can/d52bbtj/) a form of bridge burning.
 1. Forearm crutches have a [natural advantage](https://www.youtube.com/watch?v=4TEfM5Y8S5M) when it comes to transporting bags hooped onto its handles.
 [Because so few people are prescribed forearm crutches](http://www.walkeasy.com/interact/board/default.asp?sub=show&action=posts&fid=6&tid=80), they tend to be [more expensive](http://canescanada.com/Loftstrand-Forearm-Crutches--Adult-and-Child_p_553.html).
-1. Oymyakon is the coldest place on Earth.
 1. HSPA (HSDPA and HSUPA, for download/upload) is often called 3.5G.
 1. "Genuine leather" is rubbish.
 Get "Full-Grain Leather" instead.
 1. The right fist of Lenin's dead corpse is intentionally made clenched.